macaodha/batdetect2/docs/source/tutorials/index.md

 # Tutorials

-Tutorials are the default learning path.
+Welcome to the `batdetect2` tutorials.

-Each tutorial follows one recommended route from start to finish.
+These tutorials walk you step by step through the most common use cases and workflows.

-Use tutorials when you want the simplest route to a concrete outcome.
+They follow the simplest route and are a good place to start with `batdetect2`.

-Use {doc}`../how_to/index` when you need to customize a workflow.
+Use {doc}`../how_to/index` for focused guides on specific tasks, or {doc}`../explanation/index` if you want to understand the concepts in more depth.

 ```{toctree}
 :maxdepth: 1